vivekmore/sky-scout-view/README.md

 ### GitHub Pages

-This project is configured for automatic deployment to GitHub Pages using GitHub Actions.
+This project is configured for automatic deployment to GitHub Pages using GitHub Actions (`.github/workflows/deploy.yml`).

-1. Ensure your repository is named the same as the folder (default assumed: `sky-scout-view`).
-If different, update the fallback repo name in `vite.config.ts`.
-2. Push changes to `main` (or `master`).
-The workflow at `.github/workflows/deploy.yml` will:
+1. Push to `main` (or `master`).
-   - Install dependencies
-   - Run `npm run build:pages` (which also creates `dist/404.html` for SPA fallback)
-   - Publish the `dist` folder to GitHub Pages
+2. The workflow installs dependencies, builds with `FOR_GH_PAGES=1` (triggering the correct Vite base), and publishes `dist` to Pages.
-3. In your repo Settings > Pages, make sure Source is set to GitHub Actions (it will be automatic after first successful deploy).
+3. Ensure in Repo Settings > Pages the Source is set to GitHub Actions (after first successful run it's automatic).

 Your site will be available at: